diegogmferreira/airtable-timeline/README.md

 ---

 ### How you would test this if you had more time
-I would test the lanes function to be sure the items not overlap.
+I would test the lanes function to be sure the items do not overlap.
 Also test on mobile and other browsers.
 If have more time I would make some automatic tests for components too, by using Jest, React Testing Library to make sure the component renders correctly.